yavuzfk/Object_Detection_Mobile_App_for_Visually_Impaired/README.md

-# OBJECT DETECTION APPLICATION FOR THE VISUALLY IMPAIRED

 #### Description of Repo

 - This repo has been prepared to present the Yeditepe University engineering graduation project.
 The aim of the project and the preparation steps are explained in detail in the related report.
 Also, source codes are included.
 Codes will be arranged in order to increase readability and reusability.

-## YEDITEPE UNIVERSITY ENGINEERING FINAL YEAR PROJECT
+# OBJECT DETECTION APPLICATION FOR THE VISUALLY IMPAIRED

 ### ABSTRACT